 I have now added paper sculpture and paper cut work to my pieces.
 Its all about the paper.
 I am also working on scenes and large pieces -- The time for production has passed and it is now time to be much more creative.
 I want to create pieces that will make you stop and rest awhile, pieces that you will really want to be a Part of Your Life.
 In 2013 I designed a new line of folk art pieces......quilling my way in country designs that use a lot of color and whimsy.
 And they are fun!
 I look forward to many new designs as my creativity kicks in.

 Just a little note here....I do everything from the initial design, the cut out with an exacto knife, the quilling, cutting the mats and the glass, and mounting in the frame.
 Just me.
 And that doesn't count the shows, ordering supplies, and everything else involved in producing and selling my art.
 And my website.
 And my blog.
-I should say here that my husband does help me pick up at shows and my son does help load and unload the truck at home.
-So I don't quite do everything.
+I should say here that my husband does help me pick up at shows and my son does help load and unload the truck at home, and helps me set up my booth.
+So I don't quite do everything alone.

 I sell only retail, as I am working by myself and cannot produce large numbers of work.
 I can ship directly to you if you wish to order on the phone or now you can use my secure shopping basket with paypal.
 Call me, let's talk.
 Or check out my list of shows, and maybe I'll see you there.

 In 2010 I decided to reduce my number of shows in order to set priorities in My Life -- they say to reduce the stress!!
 I have tried to choose shows carefully so that all my friends have the opportunity to attend at least one show in their area each year.

 In 2015 I added new pieces to my line of folk art designs.
 These designs are all one of a kind -- what this means is that my cut out may be the same, but the coloring and quilling will all be different.
 My new designs for 2015 included whimsical roosters, horses, dogs, cats and birds.